apache/shardingsphere/docs/blog/content/material/Nov_23_1_Integrate_SCTL_into_RAL.en.md

 ## Review: What's RAL?

 RAL is a subtype of DistSQL.
-DistSQL contains three types:  RDL、RQL and RAL.
+DistSQL contains three types:  RDL, RQL and RAL.

 - Resource & Rule Definition Language (RDL)：to create, modify or delete resources and rules.